Lease Violation Notices

 FYI!
 If you're a landlord (or the landlord's agent), you can prepare and serve the eviction notices yourself.
 But be careful!
 This "notice" step is one place where landlords tend to make mistakes that end up costing them their case.
 If you believe you need help, you can have the constable prepare and serve the eviction notices for your for a fee.
 Click to visit Constables & Sheriffs for contact information.

-To evict a tenant for committing a lease violation, the landlord must serve the tenant with:
+To evict a tenant for committing a lease violation, the tenant must be "served" with:

-- A Five-Day Notice to Perform Lease Condition or Quit (NRS 40.2516) and, if the tenant does not leave within the five-day notice period or "cure" (correct) the lease violation within three days,
+- A Five-Day Notice to Perform Lease Condition or Quit (NRS 40.2516) and, if the tenant does not leave within the five-day notice period or "cure" (correct) the lease violation within five days,

 - A Five-Day Notice to Quit for Unlawful Detainer (NRS 40.254).